arthurross88/rosscoin-web/invest.md

 Become an investor!

 In Zambia we're creating a sports community.
 Our goal is to first of all erupt rugby poles.
-We need libraries, hospitals, schools and more
+We need libraries, hospitals, schools and more!

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-4X040HH693"></script>